andreassimon/Blog/Proposals/EuroSTAR2012.md

-Accelerating the ATDD Cycle with Domain-Specific Languages
+Accelerate your ATDD Cycle with Domain-Specific Languages
 ==========================================================
 <!--
 From Examples to Applications: Domain-Specific Languages